Skip to main contentScroll Top

 Statue of King Ramkhamhaeng

-We come to the monument to the glory of the king Ramkhamhaeng who is considered the creator of the Thai alphabet.
-This is why he is depicted with a tablet on his right hand.
+We come to the monument to the glory of King Ramkhamhaeng who is considered the creator of the Thai alphabet.
+That's why he is depicted with a tablet in his right hand.

-What is certain is that during his reign he widely spread writing throughout his kingdom.
-The alphabet (which is alpha-syllabic) is featured on the famous “ stele of Ramkamhaeng", discovered by mongkut (future king Rama IV) some 600 years later.
-This stele represents a crucial testimony to life in Sukhothai at the time.
+What is certain is that during his reign, he widely disseminated writing throughout his kingdom.
+The alphabet (which is alpha-syllabic) is depicted on the famous " Ramkamhaeng stele", discovered by Mongkut (future King Rama IV) some 600 years later.
+This stele represents a crucial testimony about life in Sukhothai at the time.

 At the site of the Ramkhamhaeng statue, a copy of which can be seen on the right side after the first set of steps.
 The original is on display at the National Museum in Bangkok.